AckerlyXu/heima/articles/documentdb/documentdb-protocol-mongodb.md

-<properties
+---
-    pageTitle="What is DocumentDB protocol support for MongoDB? | Azure" description="What is DocumentDB protocol support for MongoDB?
-It enables you to use Azure DocumentDB, a managed cloud-based service, as the data store for apps written for MongoDB." keywords="what is MongoDB"
+title: What is DocumentDB protocol support for MongoDB? | Azure
+description: What is DocumentDB protocol support for MongoDB?
+It enables you to use Azure DocumentDB, a managed cloud-based service, as the data store for apps written for MongoDB.
-    services="documentdb"
-    author="AndrewHoh"
-    manager="jhubbard"
-    editor=""
-    documentationcenter="" />
-<tags
-    ms.assetid="4afaf40d-c560-42e0-83b4-a64d94671f0a"
-    ms.service="documentdb"
-    ms.workload="data-services"
-    ms.tgt_pltfrm="na"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.date="01/16/2017"
-    wacn.date=""
-    ms.author="anhoh" />
+keywords: what is MongoDB
+services: documentdb
+author: AndrewHoh
+manager: jhubbard
+editor: ''
+documentationcenter: ''

+ms.assetid: 4afaf40d-c560-42e0-83b4-a64d94671f0a
+ms.service: documentdb
+ms.workload: data-services
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 01/16/2017
+wacn.date: ''
+ms.author: anhoh
+---

 # What is DocumentDB protocol support for MongoDB?